Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 (I’ve linked to the full article and study if you fancy a deeper read 🌿 → Self-Talk as a Regulatory Mechanism: How You Do It Matters.)

-But if you’re more active than conversational, you can always try:
+But if you’re more active than conversational, you can always try a walk.

 Walking Things Through